nixworks/public/news/2010/04/1/index.md

 ##### Court of Appeal
 ### [ A landmark ruling at the Court of Appeal allows science writer Simon Singh to rely on the defence of fair comment in a libel action taken by the British Chiropractic Association over a 2008 article in "The Guardian" newspaper. ](/news/2010/04/1/a-landmark-ruling-at-the-court-of-appeal-allows-science-writer-simon-singh-to-rely-on-the-defence-of-fair-comment-in-a-libel-action-taken-b.md)
-_Context: British Chiropractic Association, libel, Simon Singh, Court of Appeal, The Guardian, fair comment_
+_Context: fair comment, British Chiropractic Association, Court of Appeal, The Guardian, libel, Simon Singh_

 ##### Victoria Sharp
 ### [ Justice Victoria Sharp blocks a rail work stoppage by signallers over pay cuts and working conditions, which would have been Britain's first national rail strike in 16 years. ](/news/2010/04/1/justice-victoria-sharp-blocks-a-rail-work-stoppage-by-signallers-over-pay-cuts-and-working-conditions-which-would-have-been-britain-s-firs.md)